pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getAllLocators()
 This method obtains the locators corresponding to all the registered component references.
-In the example below, we get a Descriptor object containing information about the service object.
+In the example below, we get a Descriptor object containing information about the controller object.

 {{< tabsection >}}
    Not available